CFTs on Riemann Surfaces of genus $g\geq 1$: The Virasoro -point function

 The aim of this section is to determine at least some of the constants in the Virasoro two-point function in the $(2,5)$ minimal model for $g=2$.
 We will restrict our considerations to the case when $n$ is \textit{odd}.
-(Though we know more about $P^{(\text{G-even})}$ when $n$ is even this knowledge doesn't actually provide more information, it just leads to longer equations.)
+(Better knowledge about $\Theta^{[1]}$ when $n$ is even doesn't actually provide more information, it just leads to longer equations.)
+In the first case to consider, namely $n=5$, all Galois-odd terms are absent.
+Restricting to the Galois-even terms, condition (\ref{(2,5) minimal model}) reads as follows: